-Students then had a series of lessons based on different mark making techniques using acrylic, watercolours, inks, pen and pencil.
+The GCSE art students then had a series of lessons based on different painted mark making techniques using acrylic and watercolours.
+I also introduced indian inks, pen and pencil work, all focused on mark-making.
 Some of their outcomes are below.

-The aim of this research was for students to explore how different mark making techniques created various textures and surfaces.
-They could also start to think about what sort of techniques would create what mood or atmosphere, for example ‘busy’, ‘active’ or ‘calm’ and ‘relaxing’.
+The aim of this mark-making research was for students to explore how different painted mark making techniques created various textures and surfaces.
+They could also start to think about what sort of painting techniques would create which mood or atmosphere, for example ‘busy’, ‘active’ or ‘calm’ and ‘relaxing’.

 Once they were happy with the technique they had chosen, and confident with how to do it in their books, they moved onto canvas.